JeffersonLCXaxa/Sales_Dashboard/README.md

    - Download the file `Vendas.pbix` to your computer.

 4. **About the Dataset**
-   - The data used in this project is sample data provided by Power BI (`financials`).
+   - The data used in this project is sample data provided by Power BI (`financials`) or try to download and connecting the database (`Financial Sample.xlsx`).

 5. **Explore the Dashboard:**
    - Open the file `Vendas.pbix` in Power BI Desktop.